exercism/docs/anatomy/tracks/concept-exercises.md

 end
 ```

-### File: example implementation
+### File: exemplar implementation

-**Purpose:** Provide an idiomatic implementation that passes all the tests.
+**Purpose:** Provide the target implementation that a student should aim for.

 - This implementation is the target code that we want a student to aim for.
 - Mentors will be shown this code as the "target" when writing feedback
 - The implementation should only use language features introduced by the exercise or its prerequisites (and their prerequisites, and so on).
-- The example file is _not_ shown to the student when doing in-browser coding and is _not_ downloaded to the student's file system when using the CLI.
+- The exemplar file is _not_ shown to the student when doing in-browser coding and is _not_ downloaded to the student's file system when using the CLI.
+- The exemplar file will be shown to mentors when commenting on solutions or representations.

 #### Example